FAQs COVID-19 Vaccine

 Back to top

-What Primary series COVID-19 vaccine does NIAC now recommend for Nuvaxovid® XBB.1.5 vaccine?
+What Primary series COVID-19 vaccine does NIAC now recommend for Nuvaxovid® vaccine when the antigenically updated vaccine BECOMES available?

-1. For immunocompetent adults and children aged 12 years and above, a single dose of Nuvaxovid® XBB.1.5vaccine is recommended.
+1. For immunocompetent adults and children aged 12 years and above, a single dose of Nuvaxovid® vaccine is recommended when the vaccine becomes available.

-2. For those with immunocompromising conditions, 2 doses of Nuvaxovid® XBB.1.5vaccine should be administered with a four-week interval between dose one and dose two.
+2. For those with immunocompromising conditions, 2 doses of Nuvaxovid®. vaccine should be administered with a four-week interval between dose one and dose two.
 If a third dose is required, following a recommendation by a specialist, there should be an interval of eight weeks between dose two and three.

 The minimum interval cannot be used for Nuvaxovid® vaccine.